firefox-devtools/firefox-devtools.github.io/README.md

 This repository aims to provide a general overview of how the tools are built, who's working on them, and how to get involved.
 If you are looking for user support, there's [a whole area at MDN](https://developer.mozilla.org/en-US/docs/Tools) dedicated to it.

+We abide by our [code of conduct](https://dxr.mozilla.org/mozilla-central/source/devtools/CODE_OF_CONDUCT.md) and expect all contributors to do the same.

 ## Working on the code and contributing

 ### `mozilla-central` vs `devtools-html`